 How to tie a Clove Hitch

 Wrap the end of the rope halfway around the pole or support

 Then cross the sheet over itself and around the pole once more.

 Finally, slip the working end of the rope under your last wrap and pull tight.

 Cleats are used to secure a rope from the boat to the dock and vice-versa.
 Anywhere you go with a boat you will need to use cleats and as such this is an essential hitch.

-There’s lots of free online resources to practice your knot tying, the key is practice often and practice in application, get out on a boat and start tying!
+There are lots of free online resources to practice your knot tying, the key is to practice often and practice through application, get out on a boat and start tying!
 We’ve linked some of our favourite YouTube clips above but would also recommend spending some time looking at different videos until you find the one that clicks with you.
 You’ll be a pro in no time!

 For how to use some of these knots why not read this article - how to tie a boat to the dock